ChayaRubin/dotNet5785_-5602_4857/README.md

-﻿# dotNet5785_-5602_4857
+# dotNet5785_-5602_4857

 This repository contains a **.NET solution** built with Visual Studio.
 It includes multiple projects organized into layers to demonstrate clean architecture and modular design.

+This project is a **volunteer and call management system** built in C# with a WPF interface.
+It allows managers to register calls, assign them to volunteers, and track their progress in real time.

+- Volunteers are stored in XML with details like availability and maximum response distance.
+- Calls can be created, assigned, canceled, or tracked.
+- The system notifies and updates volunteers based on their eligibility.
+- Managers can view and manage volunteer lists, calls, and assignments through the WPF interface.
+- The architecture is split into **DAL**, **BL**, and **PL** layers, making it modular and easy to test.

 ---